Partnership with Northeast Ohio Medical University

 NEOMED Program Coordinator

-Students planning to attend NEOMED must be U.S. citizens or permanent residents and meet the following requirements:
+Students planning to apply to the Early Assurance Program at NEOMED must be U.S. citizens or permanent residents and meet the requirements listed on their admissions website.